-In the historic city center of Vianen you will find references everywhere to the rich history of Vianen, such as the street pattern, the city walls, the old town hall (1425), the striking Lekpoort (15th century) and the unique tomb of Reinout III van Brederode, lord of Vianen, in the Grote Kerk (1542).
-And you will also find nice shops and cozy restaurants.
+In the historic city center of Vianen you will see references to the rich history of Vianen everywhere, such as the street pattern, the city walls, the old town hall (1425), the striking Lek Gate (15th century) and the unique tomb of Reinout III van Brederode, lord of Vianen, in the Grote Kerk (1542).
+You will also find nice shops and cozy restaurants here.

-Cheese farm van Rossum is a dairy farm with cheese factory and farm shop.
-In the shop you will find delicious cheeses and many other local products.
-In addition to farm cheese according to centuries old recipe, you will also find new flavors, such as fenugreek, pesto and nettle cheese.
+Cheese farm van Rossum is a dairy farm with a cheese factory and farm shop.
+In the shop you will find delicious cheeses and many other regional products.
+In addition to farmhouse cheese according to an age-old recipe, you will also find new flavors such as fenugreek, pesto and nettle cheese.
 Address: Helsdingse Achterweg 20, Vianen Phone: 0347 - 37 15 80 Internet: www.kaasboerderijvanrossum.nl

 Tip 5: Ameide

-The town of Ameide, located on the Lek, belongs to the municipality of Zederik, with Tienhoven, Hei- en Boeicop, Leerbroek, Lexmond, Meerkerk and Nieuwland.
-Ameide has numerous monumental buildings, including the Town Hall from 1644 and the sixteenth-century NH Church, with a late Romanesque tower.
+The town of Ameide, located on the Lek, belongs to the municipality of Zederik, together with Tienhoven, Hei- en Boeicop, Leerbroek, Lexmond, Meerkerk and Nieuwland.
+Ameide has many monumental buildings, including the Town Hall from 1644 and the sixteenth-century NHKerk, with a late Romanesque tower.

-The horse market has taken place every year since 1657 on the second Thursday in October.
+The horse market has been held every year since 1657 on the second Thursday in October.

 Click here for an overview of all TOP\\\'s